Arbaaz21034/TankStars/README.md

 # TankStars

-Note: DecaHex is a placeholder name for the game
+A clone of the Tank Stars game made in Java.